Greek junta trials: Trials of the torturers

-During the second trial Theophilogiannakos asked the court to disallow testimony from Kostas Kappos, a Communist member of Parliament, on the grounds that he was an atheist.
-Spanos, instead of giving testimony, declared that the "Revolution" was betrayed like Cyprus, while Hadjizisis claimed that the ESA interrogators went through a worse ordeal than the actual interrogation victims.
+During the second trial Theophilogiannakos asked the court to disallow testimony from Kostas Kappos, a Communist member of parliament, on the grounds that he was an atheist.
+Spanos, instead of giving testimony, declared that the "revolution" was betrayed like Cyprus.
+Hadjizisis for his part claimed that the ESA interrogators went through a worse ordeal than the actual interrogation victims.

-One of the accused, Dimitrios Kofas, was notorious as the "orange juice doctor" because he prescribed orange juice as a panacea for any ailment, including those resulting from torture.
-In a patient case involving the Air Force officer Nikolaos Stapas, Kofas prescribed orange juice for hematuria caused by severe torture.
+One of the accused, a doctor Dimitrios Kofas, was notorious as the "orange juice doctor" for prescribing orange juice as a panacea for any ailment, including those resulting from torture.
+In a case involving Air Force officer Nikolaos Stapas, Kofas prescribed orange juice for hematuria caused by severe torture.
 The doctor was convicted for eleven documented cases of dereliction of his medical duties.

 The closing remarks of the prosecutor in one of the EAT/ESA trials were:

 The torturers wanted to present EAT/ESA not as a place of torture but as a national reformatory.
 Modestly reserving to themselves infallibility of judgement, they have tried to follow in the footsteps of the Holy Inquisition.